Skip to main content

 For years, EV sceptics had one killer argument: you can't charge a battery as fast as you fill a tank.
 The battery-swap industry - led in China by Nio, CATL, and Aulton - offered a shortcut: skip the charging entirely and physically swap a depleted battery for a fully charged one in roughly 3 minutes.
 It looked brilliant.
 It also cost a fortune.

-Then BYD went and changed the math.
-On March 5, 2026, BYD unveiled its second-generation Blade Battery alongside the Megawatt Flash Charge 2.0 system — a combination that takes a depleted pack from 10% to 70% SOC in 5 minutes.
-That's not quite the swap's 3-minute turnaround, but it's close enough to render the swap's speed advantage statistically negligible for the vast majority of drivers.
+Then BYD changed the math.
+On March 5, 2026, BYD unveiled its second-generation Blade Battery alongside the Megawatt Flash Charge 2.0 system - a combination that takes a depleted pack from 10% to 70% SOC in 5 minutes.
+That's not quite the swap's 3-minute turnaround, but it's close enough to render the swap's speed advantage statistically negligible for most drivers.

 According to industry analysis, once a refuelling experience drops below 10 minutes, consumer anxiety about wait times drops sharply.
 BYD has effectively crossed that psychological threshold - without requiring owners to lease their battery, without requiring the EV to physically enter a robotic swap bay, and without requiring BYD to own every station outright.